milosz-wieczor/gromologist-for-review/README.md

 (in fact, this is how the mutation module is implemented).

 Atoms can be easily deleted with `Pdb.delete_atom()` using the serial number, with the optional `renumber=True` parameter to renumber the remaining atoms from 1.
+The `Pdb.remove_hydrogens()` function automatically removes all hydrogen atoms from the structure.

 ##### Interpolating between two pre-aligned structures